Home Warranty: Annual vs Monthly Payment – Which Saves You More?

 How Annual and Monthly Home Warranty Payments Work

 A home warranty is a service contract that covers the repair or replacement of major home systems and appliances when they break down due to normal wear and tear.
 When you sign up for a plan, most providers give you two ways to pay: all at once for the year (annual) or spread out month by month (monthly).
-Understanding home warranty payment options is the first step toward choosing what's right for your budget.
+Understanding your home warranty payment options is the first step toward choosing what's right for your budget.

 How Coverage Starts Based on Payment Type